modelica/ModelicaSpecification/RationaleMCP/0029/ReadMe.md

      There is some redundancy here in specifying the license directory many times in the Modelica URIs, but this is not a serious issue.
      Again, the `__ModelicaAssociation` prefix was added for Modelica-compliant tool-neutrality

-Currently, no prototype tool implementation is available.
+Currently, a simple prototype is implemented in Dymola, supporting top-level and function annotation (both variants) and including them in the documentation folder in the FMI.
-The estimated implementation effort for exporting Modelica models with exported licenses is rather low.
+As previously estimated implementation effort for exporting Modelica models with exported licenses is rather low.
 A tool needs to collect the license information of all utilized top-level Modelica packages and all utilized external functions and copy these files to the specified export directory depending on the export target system.

 ## Required Patents